 I'm sure most of the men in the galaxy are familiar with the sinking feeling that accompanies the words "Do you think you could do me a little favour, darling?", but when the woman doing the asking is an Inquisitor it's even less wise than usual to say "No."

-Shippers either blissfully ignore the implication of the unequal power balance, or they fetishize it.
+Shippers either blissfully ignore the implication of the unequal power balance, play of the status differences for drama or they fetishize it.
 The idea of devotion to the most powerful member (and vice versa) may be frequently mined (often with a version of the Bodyguard Crush or of the Subordinate Excuse).
 The power dynamic may also be subverted by showing other ways that the least powerful character actually holds status.
 It's frequently the less powerful character who is shown to be the initiator of the relationship, which reduces the potential Squick factor somewhat by demonstrating that they aren't being coerced.

 There are a lot of subtropes to this (some are of which are in the Interracial And Interspecies Love Index).
 Please only put examples on this page that don't fit into any of the subtypes.